Attendance monitoring for Tier 4 students

 - submit assessments

 Fees are not refunded for periods of authorised absence.

 You will not normally be permitted an authorised absence during designated teaching and examination weeks.

-During vacation weeks, there is no requirement for you to be present on campus and therefore you do not need to request an authorised absence.
+During vacation weeks you do not need to be on campus and do not need to request an authorised absence.

 Postgraduate taught students

-You will not normally be permitted an authorised absence during designated teaching and examination weeks unless the teaching and assessment pattern of the programme permits this.
+You will not normally be permitted to take authorised absence during designated teaching and examination weeks, unless your teaching and assessment pattern of the programme permits this.

-During the summer vacation, you are expected to be studying for your dissertation.
-If you plan to complete your dissertation away from the University, you must request an authorised absence.
+During the summer vacation you are expected to study for your dissertation, so if you plan to complete it away from the University you must request an authorised absence.